Jesse has been cooking for a few years now. Each recipe he posts is tried and true!

 - When the time is up, press them with a spoon and drain any excess liquid out of them into your chili.
 You can then toss them, or if you want to really add heat, dice them with the membranes and seed and toss them in as well.

-- BE WARNED This is incredibly hot chili that you should only eat if you REALLY like hot chili; otherwise, keep my mild suggestions in mind, and it's still delicious!
+- BE WARNED This is an incredibly hot chili that you should only eat if you REALLY like hot chili; otherwise, keep my mild suggestions in mind, and it's still delicious!

 Finishing Up the Spicy Chili

 At this point, you only have to cook the chili on a low simmer for at least 4-6 hours.
-The only thing left to do after that is determine how thick you'd like your chili to be.
+The only thing left to do after that is to determine how thick you'd like your chili to be.
 If you like it thinner, simply simmer for the time listed and enjoy!
 If you like it a bit thicker, you can add a tablespoon of masa harina (Mexican cornmeal) and stir it in.
-If you don't have masa available, you can simply crush up some Tostitos or other corn chips and use it as thickener instead.
+If you don't have masa available, you can simply crush up some Tostitos or other corn chips and use it as a thickener instead.
 Once it's exactly how you like it, dig in and enjoy!